 (med-arb) is a combination of two processes.
-Typically, med-arb begins with a neutral
+Typically, med-arb begins where the parties consent to

-chairperson attempting to mediate a settlement to the dispute.
+an arbitrator first attempting to mediate a settlement to the grievance.
 Instead of making rulings

-or decisions, a mediator acts as a facilitator to help the parties settle their grievance.
+or decisions, the arbitrator acts as a mediator/facilitator to help the parties settle the grievance.

 This approach to arbitration has become much

 more common in recent years.
-In fact, many arbitrators appointed under sections 86 and 104 often offer the
+Arbitrators appointed under sections 86 and 104 of the Code

-parties the opportunity to explore a mediated resolution rather than plunging immediately
+parties the opportunity to explore a mediated resolution before commencing the formal arbitration hearing.

-to CAAB can be made by mail, by fax, or in person only.
+An application to CAAB can be filed by e-mail (email@example.com), mail, fax, or

 Monday to Friday, excluding statutory holidays.
-All materials filed after these hours will
+An application filed after 4:00PM will

-be treated as if received at 8:30 AM the next business day.
+be treated as filed at 8:00 AM the next business day.